-Good writing – like a warm loaf of freshly baked bread – activates all your senses.
-Ears, eyes, nose, fingers, even your taste buds!
+Good writing activates all your senses – like a warm loaf of freshly baked bread.
+A strong written description brings your ears, eyes, nose, fingers, even your taste buds alive!
 These four concrete, specific examples will show you how to use senses and sensory details in your writing.

 “Begin to weave and God will give you the thread.”
-Here’s how to stop procrastinating and start writing words that matter – even if you… Read More »Need Motivation to Write?
+Here’s how to stop procrastinating and start writing words that matter – even if you don’t have a needle yet.
+“I am working on a thesis in, ironically, how to analyze a Shakespearean sonnet,” said Evan in… Read More »Need Motivation to Write?
 How to Stop Procrastinating

 Here’s why you shouldn’t learn how to write from popular bestselling authors such as Stephen King and Anne Lamott.
-You’ll learn more about writing if… Read More »Learning to Write Without Fear and Trembling
+You’ll learn more about writing if you search for lesser known authors such as Tara Moss and Neil Gaiman (maybe not the best examples because they’re… Read More »Learning to Write Without Fear and Trembling

 There’s a big difference between getting your novel published and writing popular novels.
 This research shows how to predict popular novels.
-If you can convince literary agents… Read More »How to Predict if Your Novel Will Be Popular
+If you can convince literary agents and publishing houses your writing will be popular, you’re more likely to get your novel published.
+In Outlining Your Novel: Map… Read More »How to Predict if Your Novel Will Be Popular

 Writing feedback can be both invaluable and crushing.
 It’s crucial to get feedback on your writing, but it’s equally important to make sure you approach the right reviewer, in the right way, at the right time, with the right questions.